Education in India

 The upper age limit will be relaxed by 3 years for OBC candidates and 5 years for SC/ST candidates.

-The upper age limit is also relaxed in favor of certain categories of civil servants working under the Government of India and Defense Services Personnel.
+The upper age limit is also relaxed in favour of certain categories of civil servants working under the Government of India and Defence Services Personnel.

 Candidates must be physically fit according to physical standards for admission to Indian Forest Service Examination